ntpt7921/CompArch_Extra_Project/documentation_description/bitmap_display.md

 # Bitmap display

 This document describe the usage of functions within the bitmap display module.
-It also provide image for the image created (of the game board) from using said function.
+It also provide image for the display created (of the game board) from using said function.

 All the code for such function is put within the file `update_display.asm`.